 How do I refill my fountain pen?

-Firstly, you needed to acquire the specific ink cartridge refill/inkpot that suits your fountain pen’s size and brand.
-For example, the Waterman Hemisphere fountain pen uses short Waterman fountain pen cartridges, and Parker fountain pens use a Parker bottled Qunik ink.
+Firstly, you needed to acquire the specific ink cartridge refill that suits your fountain pen’s size and brand.
+For example, the Waterman Hemisphere fountain pen uses short Waterman fountain pen cartridges, and Parker fountain pens use a Parker ink cartridges.
+You can also use a branded converter along with almost any bottled ink you prefer.

-Once you’ve acquired the right ink cartridge/inkpot, hold your fountain pen up horizontally, pull off the cap and screw off the barrel.
+Once you’ve acquired the right ink cartridge or inkpot, hold your fountain pen up horizontally, pull off the cap and screw off the barrel.

-If you’re using cartridge ink: remove the used cartridge from the grip section and insert the new cartridge into the grip.
-Screw the barrel back on and hold the pen up vertically for a couple of minutes.
+If you’re using cartridge ink: remove the used cartridge from the grip section and insert the new cartridge into the back of the grip where the feed is.
+Screw the barrel back on and hold the pen up vertically for a couple of minutes and then start writing.
+Difficulty: Very Easy

 How do I clean a fountain pen?